BahadirHakanYuksel/musical-mind-ai/README.md

-# Musical Instrument Classification using CNN
+# Musical Instrument Classification using CNN and Transformer

+This project implements two deep learning approaches to classify musical instruments from audio files:

+1. **Convolutional Neural Network (CNN)** using Mel Spectrograms
+2. **Transformer-based model** using Wav2Vec2 architecture

-This project implements a Convolutional Neural Network (CNN) based system to classify musical instruments from audio files using Mel Spectrograms.
-The model is trained to identify 3 different types of instruments:
+The models are trained to identify 3 different types of instruments:

 - Guitar
 - Drum